Progress report for ONE20-372

 Blood Sampling and Peripheral Blood Mononuclear Cells

-Blood samples will be collected at each participating producer farm by jugular venipuncture from individual animals and deposited into blood collection tubes with ethylenediaminetetraacetic acid (EDTA; to prevent clotting).
-Samples will be placed on ice prior to delivery to Delaware State University’s parasitology laboratory for white blood cell isolation.
-Individual blood samples will be separated into serum, red blood cells and PBMC using Histopaque-1077 (Sigma-Aldrich) following the manufacturer’s instructions.
-Peripheral blood mononuclear cell will be aspirated and washed with phosphate buffered saline (PBS) to eradicate red blood cell, histopaque, and plasma residues, pelleted in 2 ml centrifuge tube and stored at -80 °C prior to DNA extraction, PCR amplification and Gel electrophoresis to detect T. gondii.
+Blood samples were collected at each participating producer farm (n = 15) by jugular venipuncture from individual animals (n = 250) and deposited into blood collection tubes with ethylenediaminetetraacetic acid (EDTA; to prevent clotting).
+Samples were placed on ice and then transported to Delaware State University’s parasitology laboratory for white blood cell isolation.
+Individual blood samples (n = 250) were separated into serum, red blood cells and PBMC using Histopaque-1077 (Sigma-Aldrich) following the manufacturer’s instructions.
+Peripheral blood mononuclear cell were aspirated and washed twice with phosphate buffered saline (PBS) to eradicate red blood cell, histopaque, and plasma residues.
+The pellets were then transferred to 2 ml centrifuge tubes and stored at -80 °C prior to DNA extraction for T. gondii identification.

 Deoxyribonucleic Acid (DNA) Extraction and Conventional Polymerase Chain Reaction (PCR)

-In order to identify T. gondii in blood samples, genomic DNA will be isolated from individual animal’s PBMC and PCR conducted to amplify T. gondii specific surface antigen 1 (SAG-1).
-Briefly, genomic DNA will be isolated by first incubating PBMC in a lysis buffer containing sodium dodecyl sulfate and proteinase K overnight.
-After which, a conventional phenol/chloroform extraction method will be performed and the DNA pellet will be suspended in nuclease free water and stored at -20°C for PCR amplification.
+In order to identify T. gondii from blood samples, genomic DNA were isolated from individual animal's (n = 250) PBMC and PCR conducted to amplify T. gondii specific surface antigen 1 (SAG-1).
+Briefly, genomic DNA were isolated by first incubating PBMC in a lysis buffer containing acetic acid, tris base, sodium dodecyl sulfate (SDS) and proteinase K for one hour.
+After which, a conventional phenol/chloroform extraction method was performed and the isolated DNA pellet resuspended in 20 μL nuclease free water and stored at -20°C for PCR amplification.

-The amplification of SAG-1 full coding sequence, will be conducted by conventional PCR.
-Polymerase chain reaction will be conducted utilizing forward and reverse specific oligonucleotide primers designed based on the coding sequences described by Selseleh et al., 2012 and ordered from Integrated DNA Technologies, Coralville, Iowa.
-After PCR, the amplicons will be fractionated on agarose/ethidium bromide (EtBr) gel in 1X Tris-acetate-EDTA (TAE) Buffer for DNA separation based on size and visualized by using a Gel Doc Imager.
-Once a band is identified on the gel this will indicate animals with T. gondii and percent infected with a farm can be calculated.
+The amplification of SAG-1 full coding sequence, was then conducted by conventional PCR.
+Polymerase chain reaction was conducted utilizing forward and reverse specific oligonucleotide primers designed based on the coding sequences described by Selseleh et al., 2012 and ordered from Integrated DNA Technologies, Coralville, Iowa.
+After PCR, the amplicons were fractionated on agarose/ethidium bromide (EtBr) gel in 1X Tris-acetate-EDTA (TAE) Buffer for DNA separation based on size and visualized by using a Gel Doc Imager.
+Once a band was identified on the gel, this allowed researchers to know the animals that were positive for T. gondii and the percent infected on each farm was calculated.

 Education & Outreach Activities and Participation Summary